closemarketing/formscrm/readme.txt

 Clientify cookie adds the ability to merge the contact with the Clientify cookie in the form.
 You will see if Clientify is added as CRM, a new hidden field in your form.
 You could check if is already in the form, but if you don't have it you can add it and put as css *clientify_cookie* .

-**Dynamic values in GravityForms**
+**Dynamic values in GravityForms and WPForms**
-We have developed a way to get values from other fields in GravityForms.
+We have developed a way to get values from other fields in GravityForms and WPForms.
 You can use this in the field mapping in the feed.
 You can use:
-{id:N} in order to get the value from field N {label:N} in order to get the label from field N
+{id:N} in order to get the value from field N {label:N} in order to get the label from field N (only in GravityForms)

 We recommend to use this in the field mapping in the feed and hidden field that gets the value.